Glenelg Football Club Logo

 Summary

 A 6 ft 2 inch ruckman, who was lion-hearted and one of the toughest players the game has seen.
 A safe mark with a big leap, and the ability to kick with either foot, his mental and physical toughness made him a noted big-game player.
+The VFL presented him with a trophy as their choice as SA's best in a famous win against the Vics in 1951, a year in which he was named in Sporting Life's all-star Australian Team of the Year.

 Notes: